 The name Jubilee Park comes from the King George V Jubilee Park, a space which existed from 1935 to 1972.

 Fort Canning Park Playground – Nature At Play

-Today’s Jubilee Park is home to the outdoor Fort Canning Park Playground, a nature playground where kids get to enjoy play equipment that blends into the environment.
+The major draw for kids and families to Jubilee Park is the outdoor Fort Canning Park Playground, a playground where kids get to enjoy play equipment that blends into the natural environment.

-A series of logs, laid out in an almost-scattered fashion serves as a fun wooden bridge for kids to climb along in a test of balance.
+A pile logs, laid out in a scattered fashion, serves as a fun wooden obstacle for kids to test their balance.

 Other play equipment at the Fort Canning Park Playground include seesaws and wobble boards, some of which can accommodate up to four persons at a time.